 Covent Garden is located in London’s West End, the city’s theatre and entertainment hub.
-It’s a must-see destination in the capital for anyone who enjoys shopping, restaurants, bars, theatre and history.
+It’s a must-see destination in the capital for anyone who enjoys shopping, restaurants, bars, theatre, and history.
 The area is also a great base for a stay in London, being centrally located with loads of amazing hotels.

 For much of its past, Covent Garden was home to a world-famous fruit and vegetable market, dating as far back as 1654.
-However, due to continuous expansion and increasing popularity leading to congestion in the area, the market was relocated to the ‘New Covent Garden Market’ in Nine Elms in 1974, where it has remained ever since.
+But due to continuous expansion and increasing popularity leading to congestion in the area, the market was relocated to the ‘New Covent Garden Market’ in Nine Elms in 1974, where it has remained ever since.

-Covent Garden is now one of the cities most popular London neighbourhoods with both locals and tourists alike, with the original market buildings on the pedestrianised piazza being used for a range of new purposes from a shopping centre to a museum.
+Covent Garden is now one of the city’s most popular London neighbourhoods with both locals and tourists alike, with the original market buildings on the pedestrianised piazza being used for a range of new purposes from a shopping centre to a museum.

-To help those planning a visit one of London’s most vibrant areas, here’s my ultimate guide to Covent Garden…
+To help those planning a visit to one of London’s most vibrant areas, here’s my ultimate guide to Covent Garden…

 Covent Garden Throughout the Seasons